Submit Article

 What Were the Facts of This Case?

-The key legal issue in this case was whether the High Court should exercise its revisionary jurisdiction under section 268 of the Criminal Procedure Code to set aside the defendant's conviction and sentence, which were based on the wrong charge.
+The primary legal issue was whether the High Court should exercise its revisionary jurisdiction under section 268 of the Criminal Procedure Code to set aside a conviction and sentence that were based on a charge different from the one to which the accused had pleaded guilty.
+This required the court to navigate the tension between procedural finality and the necessity of correcting substantive errors that affect the rights of the accused.

 How Did the Court Analyse the Issues?